Admission to Undergraduate Degrees

 - Don’t meet the University Entrance standard; and

-- Have received secondary schooling to at least New Zealand Year 12 level (or its equivalent overseas) and completed 4 subjects* at NCEA Level 2, each with a minimum of 14 credits; and
+- Have received secondary schooling to at least New Zealand Year 12 level (or its equivalent overseas) and completed NCEA Level 2 endorsed with Merit or better.
+This should include at least 14 credits in each of 4 NCEA Level 2 subjects, at least 3 of which must be on the approved subject list; and

 - Meet the UE literacy and numeracy standards, or their equivalents; and